-ELD-LA.1.Narrate.Interpretive.
+ELD-LA.2-3.Narrate.Interpretive.
 Interpret language arts narratives by:

-- Identifying a central message from key details - Identifying how character attributes and actions contribute to an event - Identifying words and phrases that suggest feelings or appeal to the senses
+- Identifying a central message from key details - Identifying how character attributes and actions contribute to event sequences - Determining the meaning of words and phrases as they are used in texts, distinguishing literal from nonliteral language

-ELD-LA.1.Narrate.Expressive.
+ELD-LA.2-3.Narrate.Expressive.
 Construct language arts narratives that:

-- Orient audience to story
+- Orient audience to context

-- Develop story events
+- Develop story with time and event sequences, complication, resolution, or ending

-- Engage and adjust for audience
+- · Engage and adjust for audience

-ELD-LA.1.Inform.Interpretive.
+ELD-LA.2-3.Inform.Interpretive.
 Interpret informational texts in language arts by: